-Want to find out more about electric vehicles?
-Read our article all about their history and how they are becoming the future.
+Want to find out more about Tesla?
+Read our article all about its brand history.

 Is Tesla reliable?

-According to the latest report from consumer website Which?
+According to the latest report from the consumer website Which?
 Tesla is not the most reliable manufacturer of vehicles.
-In fact, in its 2020 report, though the vehicles produced inspire a great amount of passion in their drivers, the vehicles themselves are felt to be ‘some of the biggest fault-magnets you can buy’.
+In fact, in its 2020 report, though the vehicles produced inspire a great amount of passion in their drivers, the vehicles themselves are felt to be ‘some of the biggest fault magnets you can buy’.